Jannatul-Ferdouse-Esha/Portfolio/README.md

 ### About Me Section

-[![About Me Section Screenshot](about_shoot.png)](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#about) Click the image or the link below to view the live About Me section: [https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#about](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#about)
+[![About Me Section Screenshot](about_shoot.png)](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#about) Click the image  below to view the  About Me section:

 * A personal introduction starting with "Hello!
 I'm Jannatul Ferdouse Esha".
 * Highlights your academic status (3rd year CSE undergraduate student at Shahjalal University of Science and Technology).